 We will provide you with an opportunity to read our CFA carefully to ensure that you fully understand all aspects of it before deciding to enter into it, and we will be happy to answer any questions you may have in relation to the CFA.

 - Paying us under a CFA

 If you win your claim, you will pay our basic charges, our expenses and disbursements and the success fee.
 It is likely that you will be able to recover part of these costs from your opponent.
 We will seek to recover as much of your costs as possible from your opponent but your opponent is not responsible for the payment of our success fee nor, save in some limited circumstances, the premium of any After the Event legal expenses insurance policy you take out.
-Our success fee, inclusive of VAT, is capped, and by law cannot exceed 25% of your damages not including any award for future financial expenses.
+Our success fee, inclusive of VAT, is capped, and by law cannot exceed 25% of your compensation (excluding any award for future financial expenses).
 You ‘win’ your case and become liable to pay our success fee when you get a final court decision or reach an agreement with your opponent for the payment of damages to you.

 If you lose your claim, you will only be liable to pay us for the disbursements which we have incurred on your behalf.
 In view of this risk, we will require you to take out an insurance policy in your name which adequately insures you against this risk and which, subject to compliance with the terms of the relevant insurance policy, will mean that your liability to pay the disbursements will be met by the insurers.

 In most litigation, if you lose your claim, you are likely to be made liable for your opponent’s charges and disbursements.
 However, in cases arising from accidents or medical negligence, even if you lose your claim you will not have to pay any costs to your opponent except in specific circumstances.
 We will advise you of any such circumstances which may apply but broadly they are:

 (i) you win your claim, but your claim includes an unsuccessful non personal injury element, and there is an order for costs against you of that unsuccessful element;